Which Social Media Analytics Course Best Advances Your Marketing Skills in 2025?

 Insight Generation

-No more asking “why did this post do well?”
-You’ll know—and be able to say it with numbers.
+No more asking “Why did this post do well?”
+You’ll know and be able to say it with numbers from the social media analytics techniques covered in these courses.

 ROI Calculation

-You’ll break down how much each campaign brings in per dollar spent.
+You’ll break down how much each campaign brings in per dollar spent, a key aspect of social media analytics courses that focus on ROI and attribution modeling.

 Competitor Benchmarking

-Spot how your content stacks up against others in your space.
+Spot how your content stacks up against others in your space, a skill honed through social media analytics courses that emphasize competitor analysis.

 Sentiment Analysis

-You’ll track how people feel about your brand or topic, beyond just likes and shares.
+You’ll track how people feel about your brand or topic, beyond just likes and shares, using sentiment analysis techniques taught in social media analytics courses.

 Real-World Uses by Role